Rules and Regulations 2020

 - Harbourfront Centre assumes no responsibility for sales, inclement weather, or guarantees of attendance.

-- If the contract is cancelled by Harbourfront Centre for cause, vendor forfeits all monies paid.
+- If the contract is cancelled by Harbourfront Centre, vendor forfeits all monies paid.

 - Harbourfront Centre reserves the right to evict anyone violating any of the outlined rules of this application.